variant-database/vdb/README.md

             ./vdbCreate -N msa_0405.fasta

 The -n excludes ambiguous bases, while the -N flag includes these.
 The -N flag is necessary to have protein mutations match what is listed in GISAID.
 The file produced by -N is much larger.
 This can be useful if one wants to check if a certain region was not resolved in a particular strain.
-Probably the best option is to generate the -N fasta file, and then trim this file using **vdb**, which keeps a small subset of Ns.
+Probably the best option is to generate the -N fasta file, and then trim this file using **vdb**, which keeps a very small subset of the Ns.
 This prevents mutation calls at codons such as NNC, which could happen if these Ns are dropped.
+The `trim` command takes about 30 seconds on a million sequences, and this only needs to be done once since the results can be saved.
 The suggested workflow is

             ./vdbCreate -N msa_0405.fasta
             ./vdb vdb_040521_nucl.txt